BellowingMeadows/BellowingMeadows/testing.md

 ### *1. As someone who has never heard of Little Paradise before, I would like to listen to the band's music to help me decide if I should keep tabs on them.*

-* On the main navigation menu of every page, the first clickable link is that of the dedicated music page - where all available music is available to listen to. **Two clicks, one on the navigation link and one for the subsequent soundcloud playlist or YouTube video depending on preference.**
+* On the main navigation menu of every page, the first clickable link is that of the dedicated music page - where all available music can be listened to. **Two clicks, one on the navigation link and one for the subsequent soundcloud playlist or YouTube video depending on preference.**
 ![Music active on navbar](assets/images/musicnav.png)

-* If someone misses or disregards the main navigation menu, the very first piece of interactive content after the main hero image is a *call to action* box that directs straight to the music page. **Two clicks.**.
+* If someone misses or disregards the main navigation menu, the very first piece of interactive content after the main hero image is a *call to action* box that directs straight to the music page. **Two clicks**.

 ![CTA screenshot](assets/images/cta.png)

-* If the user decides to scroll further on the home page without clicking on either the navigation links or the *call to action* boxes, a YouTube video appears of the band's latest single followed by a further *call to action* box that again directs to the main music page. **One click.**.
+* If the user decides to scroll further on the home page without clicking on either the navigation links or the *call to action* boxes, a YouTube video appears of the band's latest single followed by a further *call to action* box that again directs to the main music page. **One click**.

 ![Latest Video](assets/images/latestvideo.png)